 A relationship links two tables.
 If both tables belong to the same island, then the relationship is an intra-island relationship.
 If the two tables belong to different islands, then it is a cross-island relationship.
-Cross-island relationships are always weak relationships.
+Cross-island relationships are always limited relationships.
 Therefore, table expansion never crosses islands.

 Relationships have a cardinality, of which there are three types.
 The difference between them is both technical and semantical.
 Here we do not cover the reasoning behind those relationships because it would involve many data modeling digressions that are outside of the scope of this article.
 Instead, we need to cover the technical details of physical relationships and the impact they have on the DAX code.